-Fiscal Policy vs Monetary Policy – Comparative Table
+Fiscal vs Monetary Policy Comparative Table

-|Basis for Comparison between Fiscal Policy vs Monetary Policy||Fiscal Policy||Monetary Policy|
+|Basis for Comparison||Fiscal Policy||Monetary Policy|

-|1.
-Meaning||Fiscal policy helps control the spending and revenue collections of government to influence the economy at large.||Monetary policy is the tool for the central bank through which the movement and the flow of money in the economy is controlled.|
+|Meaning||It helps control the spending and revenue collections of the government to influence the economy at large.||Monetary policy is the tool for the central bank through which the movement and the flow of money in the economy is controlled.|

-|2.
-Controlled by||Ministry of Finance of the country.||Central bank of the country.|
+|Controlled by||Ministry of Finance of the country.||The central bank of the country.|

-|3.
-Complexity||Comparatively less complex.||Comparatively more complex.|
+|Complexity||Comparatively less complex.||Comparatively more complex.|

-|4.
-Nature||Fiscal policy changes every year after reviewing the previous year’s results.||Monetary policy doesn’t change as per a particular period; rather it changes whenever the economy needs the change.|
+|Nature||Fiscal policy changes every year after reviewing the previous year’s results.||Monetary policy doesn’t change as per a particular period; rather it changes whenever the economy needs the change.|

-|5.
-Focus||Focus of a fiscal policy is to ensure the development and growth of an economy.||Focus of a monetary policy is to maintain the economic stability of a country.|
+|Focus||The focus is to ensure the development and growth of an economy.||The focus of the monetary policy is to maintain the economic stability of a country.|

-|Works on||Works on the government’s spending and government’s collections.||Monetary policy works on the flow of money in the economy and the credit control.|
+|Works on||Works on the government’s spending and government’s collections.||Monetary policy works on the flow of money in the economy and credit control.|

 |Does it have any political influence?||Yes.||No.|

-|8.
-Tools used in the policy||Tax rates, Demonetisation etc.||Cash reserve ratios, repo rate, interest rate etc.|
+|Tools used in the policy||Tax rates, Demonetisation, etc.||Cash reserve ratios, repo rate, interest rate, etc.|

-Fiscal policy and monetary policy, both are very significant for economic growth and development of a country.
-But Fiscal policy and monetary policy have different applications and merits and demerits.
-The fiscal policy serves a country through its collections of money and right expenditure.
+Both are very significant for the economic growth and development of a country.
+But they have different applications and merits and demerits.
+The fiscal policy serves a country through its collections of money and the right expenditure.
 If the fiscal policy fails, it will also affect the monetary policy of the company.